yrdsb-peths/words-words-team-b/README.md

 ### Queue
 - `Face.java` - To cycle between the avatars on the menu screen.
 A queue is used since it is cyclical

+### inheiritance
+- 'Hangman.java' -> 'HangmanBodyPart.java' and 'HangmanFace' - To avoid repetition for codes, such as the 'updateImage' and 'act' method and initial variables.